Artur Shayakhmetov: Arrest, trial and imprisonment

-The Agafonov murders was actively investigated for the following three years, with investigators focusing on every possible clue they could gather.
-After finding a witness who claimed to have seen an unfamiliar Lada Samara near the apartment, the authorities him hypnotized in an attempt to extract possible further information.
-To their surprise, the witness managed to recall all of the numbers on the car's license plate, and after sifting through all similar cars in the area, they eventually identified it as a rental car bought by either Shayakhmetov or one of his cohorts just a day prior to the murders.
+The Agafonov murders were actively investigated for the following three years, with investigators focusing on every possible clue they could gather.
+After finding a witness who claimed to have seen an unfamiliar Lada Samara near the apartment, the authorities had him hypnotized in an attempt to extract possible further information.
+To their surprise, the witness managed to recall all of the numbers on the car's license plate, and after sifting through all similar cars in the area, they eventually identified it as a rental car bought by either Shayakhmetov or one of his cohorts just a day before the murders.

 Sometime during 2013, both Shayakhmetov and Sariyev were arrested and charged with the killings.
 While he initially denied responsibility, Shayakhmetov eventually confessed when presented with the evidence, and even directed police officers to a place in the Kutum River where they had dumped some of their loot.
 A team of divers was dispatched to investigate and located a bag containing weapons, stolen jewellery from unrelated robberies and several defunct gift cards from Agafonov's perfume shop.
 In total, the files for the criminal case amounted to 45 volumes, and reportedly had to be delivered in two separate cars.

 At the end of the trial, both Shayakhmetov and Sariyev were found guilty of their respective charges, with the former receiving a life term while the latter was given a 7-year sentence.
 Upon hearing the verdict, Shayakhmetov stood up and loudly professed his innocence and intent to appeal his sentence.
 At the time, it was reported that was only the second life sentence to be handed down in the Astrakhan Oblast, with the first being given to mob boss and former police officer Rinat Salekhov for orchestrating several contract killings and torturing of hostages.

-Shayakhmetov remained unconnected to the previous murders until 2019, when investigators charged him with the 2002 triple murder and the 2009 killing committed with Bondarenko.
+Shayakhmetov remained unconnected to the previous murders until 2019 when investigators charged him with the 2002 triple murder and the 2009 killing committed with Bondarenko.
 Due to the overwhelming amount of evidence, he was swiftly found guilty on all charges and given a second life term.